-Phase One has significant growth opportunities primarily in the Geospatial market segments as the current product range is superior to that of its competitors in terms of ROI.
-In addition, the newly launched PAS systems and P3 payload are expected to be key growth drivers.
+The Group has significant growth opportunities primarily in the Geospatial market segments as the current product range is superior to that of its competitors in terms of ROI.
+In addition, the PAS systems and P3 payload launched in late 2021 are expected to be key growth drivers.

-Phase One Group will continue to invest in the further development and knowledge of the Group's products, targeted distribution systems as well as potential new strategic partnerships.
+The Group will continue to invest in the further development and knowledge of the Group's products, targeted distribution systems as well as potential new strategic partnerships.